 We cook a lot of food on our smoker and every now and then we make something that makes us sit back and say, "why don't we make that more often?"
 That was the case last weekend when I smoked some pork tenderloins.
-The smoked pork tenderloin recipe I'm about to share with you is one of the easiest entrees you'll make on your smoker.
+The smoked pork tenderloin recipe I'm about to share with you is one of the easiest things you'll make on your smoker.

-What is a Pork Tenderloin?
+What is Pork Tenderloin?

 Before we go too deep into this recipe, it's important that we make the distinction between a pork loin and a pork tenderloin.

-The pork loin is a larger cut of meat, that comes from a pig's back and typically weighs between two to five pounds.
+The loin is a larger cut of meat, that comes from a pig's back and typically weighs between two to five pounds.
 A pork loin can be purchased bone-in or boneless.

-A pork tenderloin is much smaller, weighing in at just a pound.
+The tenderloin is much smaller, weighing in at just a pound.
 It's a boneless cut that runs alongside the backbone of a pig.

 Both cuts of meat are delicious, but they cook differently!
 Always double check your recipe to be sure you pick up the right cut of meat before you start.
-This recipe calls for two one-pound pork tenderloins.
+This recipe calls for two one-pound tenderloins.

 How Long Does it Take to Smoke a Pork Tenderloin?

 It's always nice to know the time component of a cook, but please note that the times I recommended above are just a guide for planning purposes.
-A pork tenderloin is not fully cooked until the internal temperature is at least 145 degrees.
+Tenderloin is not fully cooked until the internal temperature is at least 145 degrees.
 At 145 there will still be a little pink in the center, which is totally fine.
 For my family, I always cook pork tenderloins to an internal temperature of 160 degrees.

 Figuring out what the internal temperature is can be a hassle.
 One of the best bbq tools I own is my Thermapen MK4.
 If you don't have one, I'd buy one now, or put it on your wish list.
 It's quick and accurate readouts are a gamechanger.

-My Favorite Smoked Pork Tenderloin Recipe
+Smoked Pork Tenderloin Brine